CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

     |                |     |                |
     +----------------+     +----------------+

-The diagram above illustrates how a web server storing the DID document, and the DNS server storing the URI and TLSA records shares and links the key information about the DID accross to independant sets of infrastructure.
+The diagram above illustrates how a web server storing the DID document, and the DNS server storing the URI and TLSA records shares and links the key information about the DID accross two independant sets of infrastructure.

 ## Specifically for did:web